jcponce/complex/dctools/README.md

 ## Basic set up

-To set it up in p5.js you must include, in the index file, the class and the complex parser:
+To set it up in p5.js you must include the class and the complex parser in your index file:

     <script src="Complex.min.js"></script>
     <script src="domainColoring.min.js"></script>